 - Organization's name

-- Organization's leadership team (minimum of 3 leadership positions)
+- Organization's leadership team names and emails (minimum of 3 leadership positions)

 - Mission statement